kwolk/GeometricBG/README.md

 #### SVG ####
 Of course, the main output of the app was to be a vector graphic, which I could scale to any device that I had and on any platform (perhaps, one day, even wallpaper in my bedroom..).

-For such a structured format, XML in Xcode was a little alchemic like (like Localisation), landing me in trouble knowing when to append the data for the hexagon shape, as it is constructed of six different shapes, unlike the circle which can immediately be committed:
+For such a structured format, XML in Xcode was a little alchemic like (as I found with Apple’s implementation of Localisation), landing me in trouble knowing when to append the data for the hexagon shape, as it is constructed of six different shapes, unlike the circle which can immediately be committed:

 ```swift
 svgPathStrings.append("<circle cx=\"\(positionX + radius)\" cy=\"\(positionY + radius)\" r=\"\(radius)\" fill=\"\(randomColourSVG)\" />\n")